alorian/CustomQueryLanguage/README.md

 The parser use a transitions table during the parsing.
 Each row of this table is a parsing state.
-Each column of the table is a **terminal** (a token from the lexer) or a **non-terminal** (ComparisonExpressionNode for example, can consist of other nodes and terminals).
+Each column of the table is a **terminal** (a token from the lexer) or a **non-terminal** (AlphanumericComparisonExpressionNode for example, can consist of other nodes and terminals).
 So the parser switches between states during the parsing and because of the transitions table knows what to expect in the exact state.